edughs/VideogameBase/README.md

 # VideogameBase
 A web application that shows videogames data from giantbomb API.
-It build with HTML5, CSS3, jQuery Mobile and Bootstrap
+Built with HTML5, CSS3, jQuery Mobile and Bootstrap

-I ‘ve used the giantbomb api to create an application that shows videogame data https://www.giantbomb.com/api/
+I ‘ve used the giantbomb api to create an application that shows videogame data: https://www.giantbomb.com/api/

 Languages: HTML5, CSS3, Bootstrap, jQuery Mobile